Academic Support

 UMass Amherst library books and articles can be mailed to you home for free through Library Express.

 If you have a student ID card, your library barcode will be on the back.
-It's also in SPIRE: Main Menu > My Personal Information > UCard Information.
-On the right side will be your library barcode even if you don’t have a student ID card.
+Or, it’s in SPIRE.
+Profile > IT Accounts & Certifications > UCard / Library Barcode.
+On the right side will be your library barcode even if you don’t have a student ID.

 Tutoring